How to Break 90 in Golf Consistently – The 20 Proven Tips for Better Scores

 Learn How to Chip

-You are going to miss greens from time to time, a good chip.
+You will miss greens from time to time, a good chip.
 Learning to chip goes a long way to helping you set up for an easy, makeable one-putt and save par or a bogey.

 I recommend keeping it simple with low chips or a bump-and-run shot.
 The lower you keep the ball, the safer it is.